CGAL/cgal-mediawiki-docker/README.md

  > docker exec -i [container's name] mysql -ucgalwiki -pPASSWD cgalwikidb < [path to your dump file on the host]

 The database is now ready.

-The next step will be to build the wikimedia image.
+The next step will be to build the wikimedia image:
-Let's start with the base image if it doesn't exist yet:
-> docker build -t 'cgal/mediawiki:base' [path to Cgal_mediawiki_base]

-Then the latest :

-> docker build -t 'cgal/mediawiki:latest' [path to Cgal_mediawiki_latest]
+> docker build -t 'cgal/mediawiki:latest' [/path/to/this/directory]

 To create a retro-proxy that will generate automatically certificates, you need 3 writable volumes, `certificates`, `virtual_hosts` and `html`.